cesaraustralia/DynamicGrids.jl/README.md

 ## Grids

 Simulation grids may be any single `AbstractArray` or a `NamedTuple` of multiple `AbstractArray`.
+Usually grids contain values of `Number`, but other types are possible.
 Grids are updated by `Rule`s that are run for every cell, at every timestep.
-They can contain any type that defines `Base.zero`.

 The `init` grid/s contain whatever initialisation data is required to start a simulation: the array type, size and element type, as well as providing the